cweinberger/bpc/README.md

 ## BPC console

-The BPC console is a special application for managing BPC.
+The BPC console is a separate application for managing BPC.
 It enabled it's users register other applications in BPC, set scopes and administer users.

+The BPC Console must be primed in the database to work.
+See section about MongoDB under Setup.

 # Setup